Monday, 1 January 2018

 Dera of Sardar Shafqat Hayat Khan, MNA NA68.
 (17.07.2017.)

-We saw three small Hindu temples inside the old town.
-Those all are small.
-However, just outside the town, to the west, a big temple exists or properly existed.
-As there is nothing left except a ruin.
-The condition of the temple speaks a volume about the performance of our evacuee property board.
+We saw three Hindu temples inside the old town.
+All of them are small.
+However, just outside the town to the west, there is, or more appropriately, was, a large temple.
+Now, nothing is left of it except a ruin.
+The condition of the temple speaks volumes about the performance of our Evacuee Property Board.

 A big Hindu temple outside Multani Kohna Gate.
 (17.07.2017.)